alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 ### Notes to discuss during 1:1

 * It'd be nice to talk about the "Ways of working" a bit, just to clarify some of the expectations.
+  * EK - processes that you do in your team.
+These can be kept within private repos but need to be shared with those working in your team or wider if necessary.
+    * An example would be an issue template for use when planning events and an accompanying document to set out the process clearly.
 * Any feedback on my probation document?
+  * EK - Objectives 1 to 4 look good - make the bullet points points specific task to achieve the objective.
+Probably take out objective 5.

 #### Who did you help this week?

 * I made a plot of the consortia wishes for support that DC used in the interim for the funder.
+  * EK - great job :star:

 #### Who helped you this week?